 Nearby points of interest: Bahia Honda State Park (Bahia Honda Key, MM37),

 Key Deer National Wildlife Refuge (Big Pine Key)

 The trail along the roadway is expanding rapidly, many bridges have separate spans, and there are sections (Cudjoe Key, Summerland Key) where the trail utilizes Old US1 as off-the-road options.
 The Saddlebunch Keys have bike lanes, bike trail and five Flagler bridges with bike trail spans.
 From MM 16 to Key West, the trail is complete and continuous including bridges.

 The Overseas Highway ends at MM 0 in Key West.
-The Overseas Heritage Trail now continues into Key West and circles most of the island along US1 and A1A.
+The Overseas Heritage Trail continues into Key West along the north side (US Hwy 1 and A1A.
 The narrow streets and tourist traffic make bicycling the best way to navigate the town - visit Old Town (Mallory Square, Duval Street, etc.), the Southernmost Point and more for activities including shopping, dining, fishing, and snorkeling.
 Some enjoy the week-long celebration of Conch Republic Independence Day (April 23) each year.
-(See map)

 Copyright © BikeFlorida.net.
 All Rights Reserved.